 We operate in a unique environment.
-We are an independent statutory agency with oversight of the activities of six intelligence agencies, as well as oversight of the use of network activity warrants by the ACIC and AFP, each of which operates within different security settings that are often technically complex and occur within an intricate legislative and regulatory regime.
+We are an independent statutory agency with oversight of the activities of 6 intelligence agencies, as well as oversight of the use of network activity warrants by the ACIC and AFP.
+Each of these agencies operates within different security settings that are often technically complex and occur within an intricate legislative and regulatory regime.

 The scope of our work is influenced by the activities of the intelligence agencies and legislative changes that may alter, or increase the range of, agency powers for which we have oversight.
-Our work is also affected by changes that may increase the size of agencies.
-The intelligence agencies have been provided new powers and growth targets in recent years, necessitating changes to our approach, priorities and activities.
+Our work is also affected by changes that may increase the size of agencies or the scope of their work.
+The intelligence agencies have been provided new powers and grown significantly in recent years, necessitating changes to our approach, priorities and activities.